isx434324/kerberosproject/backendClassic/readme.md

 ### Model3
 FTP Kerberized

-How a server ftp use kerberos for the autentication of the ftp clients.
+How a server ftp use kerberos for the clients authentication.
 Add ftp to the kerberos keytab

 Configure PAM for using the module pam_krb5.so